dqops/dqo/docs/examples/nulls-not-nulls-count.md

 Data is based on public-use data sets, such as the U.S. Census and the Centers for Disease Control and Prevention’s Behavioral Risk Factor Surveillance System (BRFSS), the world’s largest, annual population-based telephone survey of over 400,000 people.

-The `subpopulation` column indicates if the gender data contains not null values.
-If the number of not null values exceeds the set thresholds then the file is not ready to be transcribed.

-We want to verify the number of not null values on `subpopulation` column, which will tell us what number of data are ready to be transcribed.
+We want to verify the number of not null values on `subpopulation` column.

 **SOLUTION**

 We will verify the data of `bigquery-public-data.america_health_rankings.ahr` using profiling [not_nulls_count](../checks/column/nulls/not-nulls-count.md) column check.
-Our goal is to verify if the number of not null values on `subpopulation` column does not exceed 15.
+Our goal is to verify if the number of not null values on the `subpopulation` column does not exceed the setup thresholds.

 In this example, we will set three maximum number thresholds levels for the check: